rowlandcoping/smokingbuns/TESTING.md

 GENERAL:

 - Horizontal scrolling issue:
   - There was a small horizontal scroll across all pages.
 I traced the issue to the footer using web developer tools.
 One by one I eliminated all the child elements as the cause and found the source of the problem to be a bootstrap row element taking up more than the viewport's width across all screen sizes.
 This was fixed by setting the width of the row to 100%.

-HEADER / FOOTER / HOMEPAGE:
+HEADER / FOOTER / index.html:

 - Background Hover Image not centered in element
   - There were a number of issues centering the background hover image (sheriff star) over the text of the menu options.
 This was eventually solved by setting the width of the image to 100% and the height to auto, to keep the aspect ratio.
 I foudn that I was then able to adjust the size of the image by setting a fixed height for the parent element.
 Final adjustments were made by adjusting the size of the menu text.
 All these values are then adjusted according to screen width.